quid-agis/quid-agis.github.io/content/about.md

 Quid is just a guy, who is trying to make his way in this ever-changing but fascinating world, using his varied skills, experiences and the knowledge of those who are smarter than him … which is many.

-Quid makes use of a variety of open source projects including:
+Quid makes use of a variety of open & closed source projects including:

 * Daml => https://daml.com/
 * Debian => https://www.debian.org/